 Question: How as an auditor will you report in audit report?
-Or deal with such situation ?
-Also do consider SA 570 Going Concern....
-CAS
+Or deal with such situation?

-CARO 2016 Applicability - General
+CARO 2016 Ap plicability - Gener ral

-Only to stand alone financial statements ....Not Applicable to consolidated financial statements
+Only to stand alone financial statements

+Not Applicable to consolidated financial statements

-Also not applicable to :
+$Also \ not \ applicable \ to:$

-Banking Company as defined under Section 5 (c) of the Banking Regulation Act, 1949
+Banking Company as defined under Section 5 (c) of the Banking Regulation Act,

-Insurance Company as defined under the Insurance Act, 1938 Companies incorporated with Charitable objects etc. (Section 8 /25 Company) One Person Company as defined under Section 2(62) of the Act, 2013 Small Company as defined U/s 2(85) of the Act, 2013 = Limits and definition.
+Insurance Company as defined under the Insurance Act, 1938 Companies incorporated with Charitable objects etc. (Section 8 / 25 Company) One Person Company as defined under Section 2(62) of the Act, 2013 Small Company as defined U/s 2(85) of the Act, 2013 = Limits and definition.